Vectorly/AndroidSDK/README.md

 #### Basic Code Setup

 Playing a video with the View is very simple.
-You just need to pass an `aceesToken`, `videoId`, `autoStart` flag and an `OnPreparedListener` that gets notified when the video is ready.
+You just need to pass an `aceesToken`, `videoId` and an `OnPreparedListener` that gets notified when the video is ready.

+<b>Required:</b> Your app must have the `WRITE_EXTERNAL_STORAGE` permission in your `AndroidManifest.xml` file.
+If you target Android 6.0 (Marshmallow) and above, also ensure that the user has granted this permission at [runtime](https://developer.android.com/training/permissions/requesting.html)

 ```kotlin
     val accessToken = "accessToken"
     val videoId = "videoId"